opencor/opencor-developer-documentation/src/develop/codingStyle.rst

  Coding style
 ==============

-This page contains various rules, which anyone working on OpenCOR should (try to) respect.
+This page contains various rules, which anyone working on OpenCOR should respect.
-These rules were taken (paraphrased, if not simply copied/pasted) from the `Qt Coding Style <https://wiki.qt.io/Qt_Coding_Style>`__ document.
+These rules were taken (paraphrased, if not simply copied/pasted) from the `Coding Conventions <https://wiki.qt.io/Coding_Conventions>`__ document.

 General
 -------